 - Add the pureed beetroot and the chocolate mixture to the egg mix and beat through until smooth.

-- Lastly, gently fold in the dry ingredients to the wet mix until even.
+- Gently fold the dry ingredients into the wet mixture until even.

 - Pour the brownie batter into the prepared cake tin and smooth the top.

 - Bake for 30 to 35 minutes until just firm to the touch.
-Be careful not to over-cook (a skewer inserted should come out slightly sticky).
+Be careful not to over-bake (a skewer inserted should come out slightly sticky).